How Every State Got Its Nickname

 Idaho: The Gem State

-The name “Idaho” was originally believed to be a Native American Shoshone word for “Gem of the Mountain,” which seemed appropriate because of the land’s vast natural resources, including gemstones like star garnets, opals, and jade.
-Although it turned out that “Idaho” was not a Shoshone word at all, the nickname stuck.
-Check out these funny town names—there’s one in every state.
+The name Idaho was originally believed to be a Native American Shoshone word for “Gem of the Mountain,” which seemed appropriate because of the land’s vast natural resources, including gemstones like star garnets, opals and jade.
+In fact, Idaho is home to 72 different types of semi-precious and precious stones—and some of these are only found in Idaho.
+Although it turned out that Idaho was not a Shoshone word at all, the Idaho state nickname stuck.

 13 / 50